persts/GeographicDistanceTools/README.md

 GeographicDistanceTools
 ================
 This repo has been created for archival purposes to replace an SVN archive that is no longer online and accessible.
-Thiese tools are no longer being actively developed.
+These tools are no longer being actively developed or supported.

 ## What is the Geographic Distance Matrix Generator?
 The Geographic Distance Matrix Generator is a platform-independent Java application that implements the same powerful suite of spherical functions as the Perpendicular Distance Calculator to compute all pair wise distances from a simple list of geographic coordinates. http://biodiversityinformatics.amnh.org/open_source/gdmg/